Section A: The UCL Medical School Application Process

 UCL recognises that work experience is difficult to obtain and therefore looks for other previous experiences, including personal, volunteering or work-related experiences.
 It's always key to demonstrate reflection with any experience, particularly those involving work with the sick, disabled, very young or elderly, and emphasises the importance of candidates being able to reflect on this experience to demonstrate professional values such as flexibility, integrity, empathy, honesty, conscientiousness, and compassion.
 More information regarding UCL’s selection procedure can be found at https://www.ucl.ac.uk/medical-school/study/undergraduate/mbbs-admissions/selection-interviews/selection-procedure.

-7. What is the structure of the medicine interview for UCLMS?
+7. What is the UCL interview style for Medicine?

 UCL currently adopts a panel interview, however, have stated on their website that they foresee a change to MMI interviews soon.
 The panel interview mostly involves 3 interviewers, one of whom is often a medical student.
 One of these panellists is also given the role of 'observer' (not restricted to medical student).
 Observers do not ask any questions but observe a candidates body language and listens to their responses.